 - Non-essential goods and services can be bought online, which makes this a busy time for eCommerce firms.

-- The internet, especially social media wil be an increasingly a useful tool for marketing, advertising, educating and getting brand messages across as people will be utilising channels more to stay connected with trends and friends.
+- The internet, especially social media will be an increasingly useful tool for marketing, advertising, educating, and getting brand messages across as people will be utilising channels more to stay connected with trends and friends.

 3. Agile Marketing Is Absolutely Compulsory